tdeekens/msc-thesis/interview-transcriptions/summaries/[T]-interview-summaries.md

 - Hard issues
    - XFT-SM only responsible for soft impediments SMs acting as relief valve
 - Team empowerment
-   - Ownage of too many domains causes progress to halt
    - Upward communication via OPO intended (also for coordination)
 - Team interdependence
    - Makes it impossible to demand of teams to know other teams' domain and status